TautrimasM/vendingMachine/README.md

 Main function and logic is in src/vendingMachine.ts file

-Input is price in cents, array of inserted coins and initial coins that a machine has at the begining.
+Input is price in cents, array of inserted coins and initial coins that the machine has at the begining.

-Default coin ammount set is in the machineSet.json file